alexsalisbury/todoist-api/source/includes/sync/v7/_tutorial.md

 `checked=1` and `is_deleted=1` properties have been set accordingly.

 ## Add a new task with a note and a reminder

+Let's create a new task, add a new comment, and also set a reminder based on its due date.

 > The example of how we create a new task with a note and a reminder: